MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 Refresh token lifespan | The number of seconds that a refresh token is valid.
 By default, refresh tokens expire in 100 days (8,640,000 seconds). | 31,536,000 (one year)
 Access token lifespan | The number of seconds that an access token is valid. | 43,200 (12 hours)

 Enter the client ID and client secret to connect to your instance.
 After connecting, use a ServiceNow account credential to authenticate permission to crawl.
-The account should at least have read access to `task` and `sys_user` tables.
+The account should at least have the **read** access to `task` and `sys_user` tables.
 Refer to the table mentioned under the [Prerequisites](#prerequisites) section for providing read access to more ServiceNow table records and index user criteria permissions.
 <a name='step-33-azure-ad-openid-connect'></a>
 </details>

 ### Step 4.3: Microsoft Entra ID OpenID Connect
 <br/>
 <details>
-   <summary>[Click to expand] To use Microsoft Entra ID OpenID Connect for authentication, follow the steps below.</summary>
+   <summary>[Select to expand] To use Microsoft Entra ID OpenID Connect for authentication, follow the following steps</summary>
    <br/>
 <a name='step-431-register-a-new-application-in-azure-active-directory'></a>

-### Step 4.3.1 : Register a new application in Microsoft Entra ID
+### Step 4.3.1: Register a new application in Microsoft Entra ID

 To learn about registering a new application in Microsoft Entra ID, see [Register an application](/azure/active-directory/develop/quickstart-register-app#register-an-application).
 Select single tenant organizational directory.
-Redirect URL isn't needed.
+Redirect URL is not needed.
 After registration, note down the **Application (client) ID** and **Directory ID (Tenant ID)**.

 ### Step 4.3.2: Create a client secret